9andresc/restful-web-api-design-with-node.js/README.md

 represent one-to-one mapping to the documents stored in MongoDB.
 The schema-model-document hierarchy provides a self-descriptive way of defining objects and allows easy data validation.

+## Chapter 5: Implementing a Fully-Fledged RESTful Service
+To turn our mobile contacts data service into a fully-fledged RESTful service we need to look at these:

+- Extensibility and versioning
+- Working with arbitrary data
+- Linking
+- Paging and filtering
+- Caching
+- Discovery and exploration